 Listen to your body’s warning signs.
 Exercise as you can, eat healthy foods, and rest as necessary.
 Healthy living, regardless of what condition you suffer, will only help you, not hinder.

 Whatever you do, don’t isolate yourself.
-Knowledge and communication are crucial in helping yourself and others find improved quality of life, and perhaps a fibromyalgia cure.
+Knowledge and communication are crucial in helping yourself and others find an improved quality of life.
+In turn, perhaps we will find a fibromyalgia cure.